Blackwork Tattoos

 Common questions

-- Does blackwork hurt more because of the solid fills?
+- Does blackwork hurt more than other styles?

 - Is blackwork the same as tribal?